← Hub / 07 Cheat Sheet

 Example prompt

 "I'm trying to decide between [X] and [Y].
 Steelman both sides at the level of a senior operator.
-Then pressure-test my current lean toward X — what am I underweighting?"
+Then pressure-test my current lean toward X. What am I underweighting?"

 What it does